-MCU: Robert Downey, Jr. Was Paid Over $1 Million Per Minute In This Recent Marvel Film
+MCU: Robert Downey Jr. Was Paid Over $1 Million per Minute in This Marvel Film

 The Doctor Doolittle star has been in several spinoff films from the MCU, including one where he was paid a pretty penny for his less-than-ten-minute role.

 Prior to donning the infamous metal suit for Iron Man, Downey starred in a host of films including The Pick-Up Artist, Kiss Kiss Bang Bang, and Zodiac.
 The actor also earned two Oscar nominations for his roles in 1992’s Chaplin and 2008’s Tropic Thunder.